-One of the five districts in Gilgit-Baltistan, Hunza is located on Karakoram Highway at an altitude of 8000 ft. with a population of more than 52,000 people.
-In recent years, it has become a popular attraction for local and foreign tourist with approx.1.2 Million tourists visiting the region in 2018.
-This influx of tourist on one hand has created income generation for the local community but on the other hand has become a reason for increasing plastic waste in the district.
+One of the five districts in Gilgit-Baltistan, Hunza is located on Karakoram Highway at an altitude of 2500 meters with a population of more than 52,000 people.
+In recent years, it has become a popular attraction for local and foreign tourist with almost 1.2 million tourists visiting the region in 2018.
+This influx of tourist has created income generation for the local community but on the other hand has become a reason for increasing plastic waste in the District.
 Presently, the waste segregation and management system in the area is managed by Gilgit-Baltistan Waste Management Company (GBWMC) and District Council Hunza.
-An estimate indicates that more than 150,000 kgs of plastic waste is collected on a yearly basis, which increases in the tourist season.
-Among other factors of increase, the tourists also bring a lot of packaged goods (water bottles, carbonated drinks, tetra packaged items etc.) from down the country and eventually leave this waste in Hunza after consumption.
+An estimate indicates that more than 200,000 kgs of plastic and paper packaging waste is collected on a yearly basis, which increases in the tourist season.
+Among other factors of increase, the tourists also bring a lot of packaged goods and eventually leave this waste in Hunza after consumption.

-The project’s focus will be on the segregation of plastics and paper packaging at the waste site which, after the compressing and bailing process, will be brought down the country for recycling.
-We will provide a compressing and bailing unit to the Hunza district government.
-The company will also be distributing 10,000 reusable bags in the community during 2020 as part of the project.
-KADO will extend support for different community awareness activities.
+We have also donated 10,000 reusable bags to the District Council Hunza for further distribution among the communities during 2021.
+KADO will extend support for different community awareness initiatives for communities and different stakeholders in the area.
 The project, which is first of its kind at such a high-altitude residential location, shall make a positive environmental impact at both local and national level.